MichaelScofield/Snake/ReadMe.txt

-A very simple implementation of the algorithm described in paper <a href="http://www.springerlink.com/content/q7g93335q86604x6/">Snakes: Active contour models"</a>
+A very simple implementation of the algorithm described in the paper: "Snakes: Active contour models", which can be found at "http://www.springerlink.com/content/q7g93335q86604x6/"